paulovcmedeiros/pyRobBot/README.md

 ```

 ## Disclaimers
-This project's main purpose is to serve as a learning exercise for me (the author) and to serve as tool for and experimenting with OpenAI API and GPT LLMs.
-It does not aim to be the best or more robust OpenAI-powered chatbot out there.
+This project's main purpose is to serve as a learning exercise for me, as well as tool for experimenting with OpenAI API, GPT LLMs and text-to-voice/voice-to-text.
+It does not claim to be the best or more robust OpenAI-powered chatbot out there.

-Having said this, this project *does* aim to have a friendly user interface and to be easy to use and configure.
-So, please feel free to open an issue or submit a pull request if you find a bug or have a suggestion.
+Having said this, this project *does* aim to provide a friendly user interface that is easy to use and configure.
+Feel free to open an issue or submit a pull request if you find a bug or have a suggestion.

 Last but not least: this project is **not** affiliated with OpenAI in any way.